 Mission Statement: The mission of Scientific Slug is to showcase scientific research and science education through journalism and creative works.
 We deeply value diversity, activism, and collaboration throughout the science community, by engaging with a diverse number of communities on campus.
-What sets Scientific Slug apart is that we are a student-run science magazine and aim to communicate science in a way that is accessible to an audience of scientists and non-scientists, in turn fostering an environment where scientific and artistic collaboration can flourish.
+What sets Scientific Slug apart is that we are a student-run science magazine and aim to communicate science in a way that is accessible to an audience of scientists and non-scientists alike, in turn fostering an environment where scientific and artistic collaboration can flourish.
 We hope to provide the opportunity for our members to learn the technical processes of producing a magazine and to improve journalism skills.

 $5277.27 – 1000 Copies of a 42 page magazine, full color, glossy, perfect binding (Community Printers, Inc.)

 $100.00 – Pizza for staff during late night editing sessions

 Outreach to find new members, apply to funding grants for money to print the magazine, brainstorm with members about possible content and projects for this year’s issue, work on upcoming podcast